I spent 10 days in Ireland and drove 2800 km (or 1739 miles). Here are my tips for driving in Ireland.

 When Lost, Navigate to the "City Centre"

 Sometimes my coordinates wouldn't get picked up in poor signal areas.
 Occasionally, I was able to use my phone to navigate to nearby businesses.
-Most of the time, I simply typed in the city center (centre).
+Most of the time, I simply typed in the city center (or as it's spelled locally, "centre").
 Go to "Directions" and simply type in "Country Cork"—it will offer the "city centre."
 Go with that until you arrive, then enter your GPS coordinates.
 Finding the city centre is safe and will get you to where you need to be.

 Paying Tolls in Ireland

 Paying tolls can seem intimidating, but it's really not.
 You have probably already heard of the M50 and all that crazy stuff.
 It's really not that complicated.
 Here's what I recommend.

 I arrived in Dublin with some emergency money.
 I had exchanged US dollars for 40 euros (dealt in 10s) just to keep on me in case I needed it—I got change at the airport when I bought a snack.
 Every toll booth will have a live person except for the M50 (takes a picture of your license plate).
 This means that you can pay in euros (big bills are accepted, too—5, 10, 20, 50 euros) and credit card.
 I only paid in cash.
 If you have euros on you when you arrive in the airport, you can break some of your larger bills by buying a snack.
 Euros are easy to pay with.